aalberti333/retro-fps/lessonslearned.md

 * To stop weapons from clipping into walls, scale it down and place it in front of the player, and within the player's collider.

-* Always make sure positions/rotations/scale of parent and child nodes are similar (in case of the machete, this lead to issues with the animation player)
+* Always make sure positions/rotations/scale of parent and child nodes are similar (in case of the machete, this lead to issues with the animation player).
+Also, scaling sizes of objects (`.glb` files) should be done directly on the objects, not their parents (miziziziz scales on objects and keyframed the spatial parent, where I scaled on the spatial parent *in addition to* keyframing on the parent.
+My mistake lead to difficulties in key framing the graphics.
+That is, I couldn't reset them back to zero, I had to remember what the previous z value was for example)

+* Try to keep animation names consistent (all lowercase, had an oops in this project where `Idle` was used instead of `idle`)